McDonald’s vs Burger King: Brand Comparison

 Brand differences

-In contrast, Burger King ranks 7th with $7.1 billion in brand value.
-Their brand is significantly weaker, which could have multiple reasons.
-One of them being that new product introductions haven’t always been so successful.
-For example, for eight years straight they aggressively targeted males between 18 and 34 years old.
+In contrast, Burger King ranks 7th with a brand value of $7.1 billion.
+Their brand is significantly weaker, which could be due to multiple factors.
+One example is that, for eight years straight, they aggressively targeted males between 18 and 34 years old.
 The male-oriented menus were forced to be switched by new menu items<

 Controversies